rse/graphql-tools-sequelize/README.md

 await gts.boot()
 ```

-Now you can use this mapping to conveniently create a GraphQL schema
+Now you can use this mapping and its factory functions to conveniently
-definition as the interface for operating on your domain model:
+create a GraphQL schema definition as the interface for operating on
+your domain model:

 ```js
 const definition = `